Jose01000111/Phase-IV-Splunk-GUI-Discovery/README.md

 # Phase IV — 🔑 GUI Discovery

-**Objective:** Explore the Splunk GUI, understand its components, and document my findings.
-This serves as a glossary/reference for key elements in Splunk.
+In this lab, I’m getting hands-on with the Splunk GUI to familiarize myself with its layout and components, making it easier to navigate and understand intuitively.
+I’m also documenting what I find so I can use it as a reference for future work.

 ---